 iPhone 13 outlook

-The iPhone 13 probably won’t look too different from the iPhone 12, but taken as a whole it could represent a much bigger upgrade than the iPhone 11 to the iPhone 12.
+The iPhone 13 won’t look too different from the iPhone 12, but taken as a whole it may represent a bigger upgrade than the iPhone 11 to the iPhone 12.

-The limited rumors we have so far regarding the iPhone 13 cameras are similarly exciting, particularly as we see Apple steer harder into computational photography.
+The rumors regarding the iPhone 13 cameras are similarly exciting, particularly as we see Apple steer harder into computational photography.
 Google has transformed some of the least impressive camera hardware into the best-performing smartphone cameras on the market for years; if Apple can keep its foot on the gas with its software efforts it could become far and away the best phone on the market when it comes to both photo and video quality.

-We still have a long wait, but the iPhone 13 is beginning to take shape, and rest assured, we’ll keep you updated with all of the latest leaks and rumors along the way.
+As the countdown to the iPhone 13 launch ticks down we’ll keep you updated with all of the latest leaks and rumors along the way.